-- A. Any person providing landscape installation services for hire shall meet the licensing and certification requirements under Section 6.8.15. - B. All plantings shall be installed according to current best management practices. - C. Trees and palms shall be properly planted and guyed or staked. - D. All plantings shall be properly irrigated for healthy growth as recommended by Florida Grades and Standards and UF/IFAS literature. - E. Installation shall mean survival in perpetuity, and replacement if necessary, of all materials.
-Dead and/or dying plant material shall be replaced by the owner.
+- A. Any person providing landscape installation services for hire shall meet the licensing and certification requirements under Section 6.8.15. - B. All plantings shall be installed according to current best management practices. - C. Trees and palms shall be properly planted and guyed or staked. - D. All plantings shall be properly watered during installation and through the establishment periodirrigated for healthy growth as recommended by Florida Grades and Standards and UF/IFAS literature. - E. Installation shall mean survival in perpetuity, and replacement if necessary, of all materials.
+Dead and/or dying plant material shall be replaced by the owner within 30 days of notification by the County.